withanage/UBHD-OMPPortal/README.md

    e.g. [OMP_INSTALLATION]/files/presses/6/monographs  = <WEB2PY_INSTALL>/applications/<PRESS_NAME>/static/monographs/

 # For developers
+- Although OMP is needed, the front-end uses only the OMP database.
-1. The OJS intergration is work in progress
+- The OJS intergration is work in progress.
-2. We have included a minified [lens](https://github.com/elifesciences/lens/) viewer.
-If you want to customize it, either use the [git](https://github.com/elifesciences/lens/)  or either contact [withanage](mailto:dulip.withanage@gmail.com).
+- We have included a minified [lens](https://github.com/elifesciences/lens/) viewer.
+If you want to customize it, either use the [git](https://github.com/elifesciences/lens/)  or either [contact](mailto:dulip.withanage@gmail.com) us.
 We will be happy to help you.

 #License